 The mobile user experience

-Title: Mobile Last – Considering the mobile experience when it’s too late for ‘Mobile First’.
+Title: Mobile Last (or Mobile UX) – Considering the mobile experience when it seems too late for ‘Mobile First’.

 Duration: 40 minutes

 Description: ‘Mobile First’ is a great action to bear in mind when creating a new website or product, but for many who have already invested in the desktop browser, this advice comes too late.
 This talk covers some of the considerations to take into account when transitioning to mobile, including the difference between types of user and their behaviour; the constraints and opportunities that mobile provides; and strategies for mobile content organisation, layout, and navigation.